-Interns must complete a graduate degree to receive the internship verification statement which is needed to schedule the national registration exam for dietitians.
-Students admitted to the internship without a graduate degree or an approved plan to finish a graduate degree before the end of the internship are expected to enroll in Virginia Tech's Online Master of Agricultural and Life Sciences (OMALS) with a concentration in Applied Nutrition and Physical Activity.
-The OMALS program and internship are completed concurrently in 15 months for those starting coursework in May, and 18 months for those starting in January.
+Interns must complete a graduate degree to receive the internship verification statement which is required to schedule the national registration exam for dietitians.
+Students admitted to the internship without a graduate degree or an approved plan to finish a graduate degree within one academic semester of finishing the internship are expected to enroll in Virginia Tech's Online Master of Agricultural and Life Sciences (OMALS) with a concentration in Applied Nutrition and Physical Activity.
+The OMALS program and internship are completed concurrently in 15 months for those starting coursework in May.
 Interns pursuing the OMALS degree will complete a 6-credit Project and Report.
 In most cases, the topic will be an expansion of a major project completed for the internship.
-Anyone enrolled in the internship program is guaranteed acceptance to the OMALS program through established procedures.
-The graduate school application cost is waived for interns.
+Anyone enrolled in the internship program is guaranteed acceptance to the OMALS program through 2025-26 Policies and Procedures, Virginia Tech Internship in Nutrition and Dietetics, 2 established procedures.
+The graduate school application fee is waived for interns.
 Interns completing the OMALS program will pay tuition for that program separately.

-Approximately half of the 30-hour OMALS degree program is coordinated within internship supervised practice experiences; however, the internship and OMALS are two separate programs.
+Approximately half of the 30-hour OMALS degree program is aligned within internship supervised practice experiences; however, the internship and OMALS are two separate programs, and all internship competencies (CRDNs) are achieved through internship experiences.
 Specific details related to the OMALS program are available on the OMALS website, OMALS Canvas site, and through contacting OMALS Assistant Director Jennifer Jones (jejone18@vt.edu).
 OMALS program policies apply to all OMALS coursework.
 When internship work is incorporated into OMALS coursework, then policies of both programs apply.

-To meet the requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND), interns enrolled in the OMALS program are expected to make sufficient progress towards the graduate degree throughout the internship such that they finish the graduate degree within 150% of the internship duration.
-They are expected to pursue a course load that enables them to complete the OMALS program within 15 months of the internship start date unless the internship director approves an alternative plan.
-Interns who begin the OMALS program in May should plan to complete the degree by the following August.
+To meet the requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND), interns enrolled in the OMALS program are expected to make sufficient progress towards the graduate degree throughout the internship such that they finish the graduate degree within 150% of the internship duration unless the internship director approves an alternative plan.
+Interns who begin the OMALS program in May should plan to complete the degree in August of the following year.
 Interns who are simultaneously completing the OMALS degree should refer to the recommended plan of study and consult with their director to ensure that both programs are completed according to the established schedule.
 Inability to follow the recommended plan of study may delay completion of the internship, the graduate degree, and eligibility to take the national registration exam for dietitians.